Skip to main content

 • Periodically review and update ExpectTableColumnCountToEqual Expectation alongside any schema changes, especially when new regulatory requirements emerge.

-• Use ExpectTableColumnsToMatchOrderedList over ExpectTableColumnsToMatchSet when order matters, such as in scripts directly referencing column positions.
+• Use ExpectTableColumnsToMatchOrderedList instead of ExpectTableColumnsToMatchSet when order matters, such as in scripts directly referencing column positions.

 • Opt for ExpectTableColumnsToMatchSet when integrating datasets from various sources where column order might differ, but consistency in available data is required.